National i-THRIVE Programme Team

 Dr Rachel James

-Rachel is the Clinical and Programme Director for the National i-THRIVE Programme and is responsible for supporting the national implementation of the THRIVE Framework.
-Rachel leads on the i-THRIVE Academy.
+Rachel is a co-author of the THRIVE Framework for system change (Wolpert et al., 2019) and the Clinical and Programme Director for the National i-THRIVE Programme, involved in supporting the national implementation of the THRIVE Framework.

 Rachel is committed to developing and delivering high-quality services that are evidence-informed, prevent and promote emotional health and wellbeing, and empower children, young people and their families to be actively involved in decisions about their care through shared decision making.
 Rachel integrates her learning from a UCLPartners Improvement Fellowship into developing ways to embed quality improvement within everyday practice to effect meaningful and sustainable change across systems.